brimdata/zed/zng/docs/spec.md

 ### 4.3.2 Value Syntax

-Each UTF-8 string field parsed from a value line is interpreted according to the type descriptor of the line using the formats shown in the [Primitive Types](#5-primitive-types) table.
+Each UTF-8 string field parsed from a value line is interpreted according to the type binding of the line using the formats shown in the [Primitive Types](#5-primitive-types) table.

 ## 4.4 Examples